qti3e/Impress-full/README.md

 # Impress-full
-Impress.js with lots of new animation and et.
+Impress.js with lots of new animation and etc.
 ##[Demo](http://qti3e.github.io/Impress-full)